Wednesday’s high school roundup: Brunswick tops Camden Hills for Class A North crown

 Silverman scored with 7:31 to go in the first half when he tipped a pass from Banks past Camden Hills goalie Henry Pharris (six saves).

-Banks doubled the lead just 38 seconds later when he converted a penalty kick after Iain Clendening was taken down in the box.
-Banks kept his composure and fired a shot into the top right corner.
+Clendening doubled the lead just 38 seconds later when he converted a penalty kick.

-“We were confident but not too cocky,” Banks said about having a two-goal lead, noting that the Dragons came back from a two-goal deficit to upset Lewiston.
-“We knew in that Lewiston game that no 2-0 lead is ever safe.”

 Camden Hills did cut into the deficit in the second half, but couldn’t get the equalizer.